Hip-hop therapy: Global use

 A European-based music program called COOL helps young and disadvantaged youth in Scotland.
 This program works with youth in low-income households, or who have experienced abuse or trauma and encourages them to open up through music, especially hip-hop.
 The program helps youth gain confidence in themselves, take part in productive activities, attend school, and overall it offers support to improve their mental well-being.
 In October 2019, in Barcelona, Spain, a pilot study was created to study the potential healing properties of Music and Hip-Hop Therapy for young asylum seekers and unaccompanied minors between the ages of 14 and 20.

-Studies using hip-hop therapy have been conducted at correctional facilities in Australia.
+In 2015, studies using hip-hop therapy were conducted at adolescent and adult correctional facilities in Sydney, Australia by Dr Kim Dilati.
 The goal of these studies were to determine what specifics aspects of HHT produced the best results.
-By the end of the study participants showed declines in symptoms such as depression and anxiety.
+By the end of the four year study, participants showed declines in symptoms such as depression and anxiety.
 Patients expressed common themes within their lyrics such as: lacking resources, previous experiences with therapy and coping with adversity.